 With most food and beverage applications involving potential liquid contamination, and many undergoing wash down processes, attention should be given to these hazards when choosing electrical components such as motors, sensors, and encoders.
 The most common way to ensure protection for electrical equipment is to choose components with the appropriate Ingress Protection (IP) rating.
 A part’s IP rating specifies the amount of protection against intrusion (fingers, hands, etc.), dust, and water.
 IP categories consist of two digits, with the first digit indicating the level of protection against solid particles (dust, dirt, wires, etc.) and the second digit indicating the level of protection against liquids, which ranges from dripping water to close-range, powerful water jets.

 In order to improve both machine throughput and food safety, the food and beverage industry is becoming increasingly more automated.
-And over the last several years, manufacturers of linear motion and automation components have broadened their product offerings to include variations that meet the unique needs of food processing and packaging equipment.
+And over the last several years, manufacturers of linear motion and automation components have broadened their product offerings to include variations like soda machines and vending machines that meet the unique needs of food processing and packaging equipment.
 From motors and switches that meet the highest IP ratings, to linear actuators specially designed with smooth outer surfaces and drain holes, it’s becoming easier to find standard automation products that fit the needs of this important industry.

 Feature image credit: Kollmorgen